 Hiking Peru's Epic Colca Canyon

-Peru, officially the Republic of Peru, is a country in western South America bordered by Ecuador and Colombia to the north, Brazil to the east, Bolivia to the southeast, Chile to the south and the Pacific Ocean to the south and west.
-The country is famous for iconic landmarks like Machu Picchu, Colca Canyon, Rainbow Mountain, Nazca Lines and the historic city of Cusco.
-Peru is a megadiverse country, one of only 17 in the world, with habitats ranging from the arid plains of the Pacific coastal region in the west to the peaks of the Andes Mountains extending from the north to the southeast to the tropical Amazon basin rainforest in the east.
-This diversity brings much richness into the culinary scene with dishes like ceviche, quinoa and potatoes and chocolate.
+Peru is a mega diverse country, one of only 17 in the world, with habitats ranging from the arid plains of the Pacific coastal region in the west, to the peaks of the Andes Mountains extending from the north to the southeast, to the tropical Amazon basin rainforest in the east.
+This diversity brings a richness into the culinary scene with dishes like ceviche, quinoa, potatoes and chocolate.

-A river canyon in southern Peru famed as one of the deepest in the world, Colca Canyon is a well known trekking destination.
 The canyon landscape is made of green valleys and remote traditional villages with terraced agriculture predating the Incas.
-The river below, Colca River, is also popular for rafting.
-The canyon is the perfect habitat for the giant Andean condor, which can be spotted from viewpoints like Cruz del Condor.
+The river below, Colca River, is a popular destination for rafting.
+And the canyon is the perfect habitat for the giant Andean condor, which can be spotted from viewpoints like Cruz del Condor.

-Dip Into Yanque's Hot Springs
+Dip / Into Yanque Hot Springs

 Plan a Tour to Colca Canyon